Create an account sign-up-diamond

 Hotel Plitvice - This hotel boasts architectural history and lakeside rooms, just minutes away from a bus that will take you to the waterway tours.

-Hotel Bellevue - This hotel is situated just steps away from Entrance 2.
+Hotel Bellevue - This hotel is situated just steps away from the Southern entrance.

 Hotels outside of Plitvice National Park